 Large Synoptic Survey Telescope

-The Large Synoptic Survey Telescope (LSST) is a large-aperture wide-field, ground-based telescope that will survey half the sky every few nights in six optical bands ranging from 320 to 1050 nm.
+The Large Synoptic Survey Telescope (LSST) is a large-aperture wide-field, ground-based telescope that will survey half the sky every few nights for ten years in the next decade, in six optical bands ranging from 320 to 1050 nm.

 The development of the LSST Camera led by SLAC, involves a broad collaboration of institutions, including: